 We will start with a symposium on 2nd / 3rd June at Council Headquarters in Inverness where speakers will provide a brief overview of what is known at present and what we need to know.
 This is open to everyone.
-Details will be available in the ARCH Events calendar and soon in the Document Library.
+Click here for details and provisional programme The booking form can be downloaded from the Library, in the Highland Regional ScARF folder.
 After this panels will be created, and people will be invited to contribute.
 At the Highland Archaeology Festival in October we will have an update on where we have got to in the first months.

 Alongside this work, in the first year and a half, a researcher will be working on the data including HER and Canmore records as well as other sources.

 The aim to be as inclusive as possible, drawing in work and thoughts from council archaeologists, academics, museums, community groups, educational groups like the U3A and WEA, commercial units and individuals.
 So if you have any research to contribute or ideas of areas to explore, do get in touch with Susan on email@example.com.
 ARCH's previous project, Community Timelines, showed how much information and research local communities can contribute.